CBDOO at your service

 Follow the guide as we continue our cannabinoid roadshow!

 In France, HHC opened the way to a market for CBD derivatives.
-It was legal for a while before being placed on the list of narcotics on June 12, 2023.
-It is now illegal in France and several other EU countries.
+It was legal for a while, before being placed on the list of narcotics.
+Then an acetylated, hydrogenated form appeared: HHCPO.
+This too enjoyed some renown, before being banned.

 10-OH-HHC is not exactly what you'd call a cannabinoid.
-It' s a metabolite of HHC, one of the possible results of HHC oxidation by the P450 cytochrome enzymes found in the liver.
+It's a metabolite of HHC, like 8-OH-HHC, and is one of the possible results of HHC oxidation by the P450 cytochrome enzymes found in the liver.

 In other words, it is one of the molecules created by the body after the consumption of HHC.
 In isolate form, it appears as a syrupy yellow liquid reminiscent of honey.